Basic4android can run in two modes: local compilation and remote compilation.

 Install the SDK.
 The SDK doesn't work properly when it is installed in a path with spaces (like "Program Files").
 It is recommended to install it to a custom folder similar to C:\Android.

-Install the platform tools and at least one platform image.
+Install the platform-tools, build-tools and at least one platform image (see the image below).
 You can use API 8 or above.

 You can also install Google USB Driver if you need to connect a physical device with USB.